Virtual Shopping Assistants Versus Chatbots: What Your Store Needs to Get More Sales in 2023

 Virtual Shopping Assistants Gather and use Data for learning

 The only way to know what your customers want is by learning about them.
 Nothing provides those deep-dive target consumer insights and susses their preferences like detailed data.
 By improving data, it’s possible to make more personalized recommendations, which convert 5.5 times higher than non-personalized suggestions.

 Need any more convincing about the value of quality data?
 Netflix saves $1 billion per year in customer retention because of its data usage.

 Virtual Shopping Assistants Help Save Money

 It’s estimated that virtual shopping assistants and related technologies make money.
-For 1000 chat sales sessions a month you need 1 full time operator.
-Imagine, if there is 10 000 chat conversations a month?
+For 1000 chat sales sessions a month you need 1 full-time operator.
+Imagine, if there are 10 000 chat conversations a month.
 We’ve already discussed why this is the case.
 Namely, virtual shopping assistants reduce the associated labor costs of hiring a chat support team.